Overview: Workcycles City Bikes

 -

-– GT NR2D: Sram 2sp, hand brake F, coaster brake R (automatic shift)
+– GX NR2D: Sram 2sp, hand brake F, coaster brake R (automatic shift, no shifter or cable)

-– GT NR3D: Shimano 3sp, hand brake F, coaster brake R
+– GX NR3D: Shimano 3sp, hand brake F, coaster brake R

-– GT NR8D: Shimano 8sp, hand brake F, coaster brake R
+– GX NR8D: Shimano 8sp, hand brake F, coaster brake R

 The WorkCycles “Secret Service”

 The Secret Service is our stealth machine.
 It’s conservative in appearance and is made from similar materials to our Classic models.
-However it’s lighter, faster and more responsive handling because it”s based around 37mm wide tires instead of the fat 47mm of our Classic bikes.
-The smaller tires enable narrower mudguards, and a frame and fork with tighter geometry.
+However it’s a little lighter, faster and more responsive handling because it’s based around 37mm wide tires instead of the fat 47mm of our Classic bikes.
+The smaller tires enable narrower mudguards, and thus a frame and fork with tighter geometry.
 The combination of slightly shorter wheelbase and lighter weight provide a more sporty ride… sporty for a heavy-duty city bike, that is.

 The Secret Service comes in a wide range of sizes, making it also suitable for the smaller cyclist (as well as normal and larger riders).